 Classroom games are not only beneficial for students.
 Quick and easy games can bring a lot of fun back to the classroom and can bring the focus of the students back to the teacher.
 If you can complement the learning process with games, you find that it helps to enhance the learning process, presentation, and teaching inside and outside the classroom.

-Classroom games are done by students in the class as part of the practical part of what they are taught in the theoretical part.
-Some activities allow learners to discover more knowledge through using electronic programs, visiting the library, and accessing other important sites on the net.
+Students in the class do classroom games as part of the practical part of what they are taught in the theoretical part.
+Some activities allow learners to discover more knowledge through using automated programs, visiting the library, and accessing other relevant sites on the net.

 Well schemed, classroom games would help interactions between teachers and students in the classroom.